White goo in my pants: is that normal?

 And if they are plain old healthy discharges, there's no reason to do anything about them: you just let them be.

 If in doubt, by all means, go and see your general doctor, gynecologist or sexual health clinic: whomever you prefer to see for your reproductive healthcare.
-If you've started menstruating, then it's time to consider getting that health care once a year anyway, just for preventative health: young adult and adult women should ideally have a gynecological exam once a year, and sexually active women should have a yearly STI screen, at a minimum, as part of that.
+If you've started menstruating, then it's time to consider getting that health care once a year anyway, just for preventative health: young adults and adults with vaginas should ideally have a gynecological exam once a year, and sexually active women should have a yearly STI screen, at a minimum, as part of that.

 Here are a couple of extra pieces, besides the one I already tossed your way above, to fill you in a little more on what the what is down there and how to be sure you're in good sexual health: